How to apply

 - Your referee(s) can also supply a paper reference in response to the reference request email your referee will receive.
 Paper reference forms should be endorsed by an appropriate institution/company stamp or on official institution/company letterhead, and should be provided as a scanned colour copy of the original.

 - Statement of purpose.
 Your statement of purpose should explain why you want to study your chosen programme and how it will help your future career aspirations.
 This should typically be one side of A4 paper.

 - Curriculum Vitae (CV)/Resume

-- English langauge certificate (if applicable).
+- English language certificate (if applicable).
 If English is not your first language, you should provide evidence of English language ability: IELTS, TOEFL, or other acceptable proof.
 Please see the English Language Requirements section for more details.